 The determination of the proportions of cement, aggregates and water to obtain the required strengths shall be made as follows:

-a) By desigining the concrete mix, such concrete shall be called design mix concrete, or
+a) By designing the concrete mix, such concrete shall be called design mix concrete, or

 b) By adopting nominal mix, such concrete shall be called nominal mix concrete.